dylanneild/nio-http/README.md

 File stream responses are not yet implemented and non-GET/HEAD responses and are not tested (POST) or not implemented (PUT, DELETE, etc).

+### Roadmap

+* Add IP bind support to server; currently server binds to *:port (all addresses)
+* Finish HTTP POST support.
+* Upgrade session system to support request bodies.
+* Upgrade request object to include POST or GET parameter block.
+* Add and test a file response object (return a file object as a response)
+* Update Server object to support multiple handlers, mounted by URI, including wildcards.
+* Update Server object to support default URI's.
+* Update exceptions to support bodies

 ### Example Server

 http://sky.codeandstrings.com